elaforge/karya/doc/background.md

 on-demand to get global error analysis.
 Still, the underlying feature which enables laziness is the absence of data dependencies between different parts of the score, and this is valuable on its own just for understandability, in addition to enabling parallelism.
+It's interesting to note that once you pay the cost, which is maintaining data independence, you are free to choose your reward, whether it be incremental evaluation, or parallelism---but you can only choose one!
+This is similar to the observation made in papers on DPH (Data Parallel Haskell), which is that array fusion and parallelism directly work against each other, but you need a balance of both for good performance.

-- Due to XLisp's strictness, Nyquist has to use macros for "behavioural abstraction" functions which merely change the dynamic environment.
+- Due to XLisp's eagerness, Nyquist has to use macros for "behavioural abstraction" functions which merely change the dynamic environment.
 This leads to an awkward situation where sounds are only semi first class, in that if you assign them to a variable they lose their ability to respond to dynamic variables.
-And of course macros themselves are not first class, so you can't pass them to other functions.
+And of course macros themselves are not first class, so you can't pass them to other functions, which means the user has to be constantly aware of the two different evaluation strategies, and structure their code accordingly.
 In addition, because Nyquist reuses XLisp's dynamic variables, it has to resort to some low-level hacks to capture closed-over variables.
 For instance, Nyquist's SEQ macro has to explicitly EVAL its code save and restore the dynamic environment, using internal XLisp hooks.
+And of course XLisp is not a referentially transparent language, so if the programmer is insufficiently aware of what exactly is lazy and what is eager, you will wind up with side-effects happening in effectively non-deteministic order.

+    All of the hacks and workarounds to preserve the laziness of the `sound` type illustrate a point that is often made in eager vs. lazy debates, which is that while an eager language can in theory emulate a lazy one with an explicit thunk (e.g. implemented by wrapping the operation in a closure), in practice one strict function in the mix will make the whole composition strict, so ad-hoc laziness is no replacement for pervasive laziness.

-    In Haskell, all of these problems are avoided by the `Reader` monad, which expresses the idea of a dynamic environment.
-Monadic values are explicitly sequenced with the bind (>>=) operator, so there is no need to control evaluation time, so no macros are needed.
-The Karya equivalent of Nyquist's SEQ is the monoid append operator, and requires no special language support.
-Being a monoid, it inherits the convenient algebraic properties of an identity element and associativity, and comes with some algebraic laws that not only aid the programmer, but can be exploited for optimization.
-For instance, I can freely optimize away the identity value, and since I know monoids are associative, I could freely parallelize score evaluation.
+    In Haskell, all of these problems are avoided by the `Reader` monad, which expresses the idea of a dynamic environment.[^monad]  Monadic values are explicitly sequenced with the bind (>>=) operator, so there is no need to control evaluation time, so no macros are needed.
+The Karya equivalent of Nyquist's SEQ is simply the parallel merge operator with a time shift on the second argument, and requires no special language support.
+As a bonus, the merge operator (for simultaneous composition) is implemented as the monoid merge.
+Being a monoid it inherits the convenient algebraic properties of an identity element and associativity, and comes with some algebraic laws that not only aid the programmer, but can be exploited for optimization.
+For instance, I can freely optimize away the identity value, and since monoids are associative, I can parallelize score evaluation at any instance of a merge.

-- And of course, Haskell is a widely adopted general purpose language, with all the comforts of civilization: type checking, a proper compiler, testing and profiling libraries, a large package database, etc.  Don't underestimate the importance of powerful test infrastructure like QuickCheck, profiling and benchmarking infrastructure including robust statistical analysis like Criterion, and even a documentation system like Haddock.
+- And of course, Haskell is a widely adopted general purpose language, with all the comforts of civilization: type checking, a proper compiler, testing and profiling libraries, a package database, etc.  If you expect to scale to a large system, you really need this stuff.

+[^monad]: There's plenty of material online about monads and Reader, but in this context, Reader is really just an implicit argument.

 #### orchestra and score